bcornelusse/ELEN0445-microgrids/PV_design.md

 ---

-#  Sizing with self-consumtpion
+#  2. Sizing with self-consumtpion

  - Get the consumption data from ULiège building assigned to you : https://dox.uliege.be/index.php/s/vp5MYT58xA0ehEu
  - Insert them in SMA sunny design web in a self-consumption design
  - Analyze the difference with the "feed to grid case"
+ - You buy electricity at 150 EUR/MWh
+ - There is no net-metering, it is a dual-flow meter

 ---

-# Sizing with storage and self-consumtpion
+# 3. Sizing with storage and self-consumtpion

  - Redo the analysis and determine how much storage power / energy you would need as a function of the costs
  - use costs of 300 EUR/kWh andd 100 EUR/kW for the batteries

 ---

-# Sizing with off-grid mode
+# 4. Sizing with off-grid mode

  - Redo the analysis and determine how much storage power / energy and diesel generator you would need as a function of the costs
  - use costs of 300 EUR/kWh andd 100 EUR/kW for the batteries